A Very Unlucky Leprechaun

-A Very Unlucky Leprechaun is a 1998 children's fantasy film starring Warwick Davis and directed by Brian Kelly in his feature film directorial debut.
+A Very Unlucky Leprechaun is a 1998 American-Irish children's fantasy film starring Warwick Davis and directed by Brian Kelly in his feature film directorial debut.
 It was produced by Roger Corman, and written by Craig J. Nevius.
 The film debuted at the 1998 Galway Film Festival.
 The film was released on direct-to-video in the United States on August 18, 1998.
+A sequel, White Pony, was released in 1999.

 Plot

 9-year-old Molly and her father move to a house in Ireland they've inherited nicknamed "Misfortune Manor".
 It brings bad luck to anyone who lives in it.
-When Molly discovers a leprechaun living on the grounds whose luck has run out too.
-Together, Molly and her new friend must work together to break the curse and it'll take more than a little bit of luck to save the day.
+Molly discovers a leprechaun living on the grounds whose luck has run out too.
+Together, Molly and her new friend must work together to break the curse, and it'll take more than a little bit of luck to save the day.